giampaolo/confix/docs/index.rst

 ------------------

-You can force certain arguments to be required, meaning they *have* to be specified via config file or environment variable.
+You can force certain arguments to be required, meaning they *have* to be specified via configuration file or environment variable.

 python file: